schrodingersbox/split_cat/README.md

   * Test with large volume of test data
     * Optimize indexes

+  * Modify experiment_full to include subject hypos and goals

+  * Add split test probability calculator?
+  * Flag for goals in funnel format and percentage along funnel, rather than of overall

   * Cleanup
+     * Update non-structure fields from config
      * Archive & delete experiments
       * Configurable cookie TTL
       * Fill in all the table relationships
          * Add dependent destroys